bakkeshks/VideoToBlogAI/README.md

 # VideoToBlogAI

-![Main Image](./images/main.png)
+## Project Proposal for the AssemblyAI Challenge
 ### Overview
 VideoToBlogAI is a project designed to generate technical blog posts from various sources such as local videos, and audio files (with a 30 MB limit).
 It leverages the Google Gemini AI API for language model tasks and AssemblyAI API for speech-to-text functionality.

+![Main Image](./images/main.png)

 ![Upload Image](./images/upload.png)
 ![EditPost Image](./images/editpost.png)